ScialdoneLab/MitoHEAR/README.md

 source("plotting_functions.R")
 source("statistical_test.R")
 ```
-With the command above, all the functions of the library RNAheteroplasmynew will be available to use.
+With the command above, all the functions of the library MitoHEAR will be available to use.
 The input data in order to reproduce the vignettes in the section **Tutorials** are available at the paths:
-1. **/your_path/RNAHeteroplasmynew-master/data**
+1. **/your_path/MitoHEAR-master/data**
-2. **/your_path/RNAHeteroplasmynew-master/inst/extdata**
+2. **/your_path/MitoHEAR-master/inst/extdata**

-If RNAheteroplasmynew is not installed, it is possible to fully reproduce all the vignettes in the section **Tutorials** using the scripts available in the folder
+If MitoHEAR is not installed, it is possible to fully reproduce all the vignettes in the section **Tutorials** using the scripts available in the folder
 **[Tutorials_no_installation](https://github.com/ScialdoneLab/RNAheteroplasmynew/tree/main/Tutorials_no_installation):**

 ## get_raw_counts_allele